Code-4-Community/learning-resources/docs/jumpstart/week-9.md

     price numeric
 );
 ```
-What if we no columns in a table are unique by themselves, but the combination of two or more is unique?
+What if no columns in a table are unique by themselves, but the combination of two or more is unique?
 For example, recall `order_items`, our join table from earlier:
 ```sql
 CREATE TABLE order_items (
     product_id integer REFERENCES products,